 Health Services offers physical exams, diagnosis and treatment of health problems common to college students, management of chronic conditions and consultation on health issues.
 Health Services dispenses prescription medications and has over-the-counter medications available in the Self Care Center.
 Health Services staff may refer students off-campus for more specialized diagnostic services (including x-ray) or treatment.
 Health Services does not take the place of a hospital or emergency room in the case of a potentially life-threatening condition.
 Since there is more to maintaining a healthy campus than just taking care of ill students, wellness programs and health consumer education are offered by our providers and through the Office of Health Promotion.
-Located in Lauderdale Health Center, Health Services is open Monday and Thursday 8:00 a.m. - 7:00 p.m.; Tuesday, Wednesday, Friday 8:00 a.m. - 5:00 p.m...
+Located in Lauderdale Health Center, Health Services is open Monday, Wednesday, Thursday and Friday 8:00 am - 5:00 pm and Tuesday from 8:00 am - 7:00 pm.
 Telephone consultation with a registered nurse is available any time Health Services is closed by calling the Nurse Advice Line at 245-5736.
 To schedule appointments, students can call 245-5736 or schedule online at myhealth.geneseo.edu.